-One set of cases that seems to deviate from this generalization is those in which FQs appear sentence-finally as in (21) above:
+One set of cases that seems to deviate from this generalization is those in which FQs appear sentence-finally as in (22) above:

-(66) ?ali, Salem wa Said dakhalu al-maqha kull-u=hum.
-Ali, Salem and Said enter.3M.PL the-café all-NOM=3MPL 'Ali, Salem, and Said all entered the café.'
+(68) ?ali wa Salem wa Said dakhalu al-maqha kull-u=hum.
+Ali and Salem and Said enter.3M.PL the-café all-NOM=3MPL 'Ali, Salem, and Said all entered the café.'

-English FQs, in contrast, are banned in these positions, and are allowed only if preceded by a PP or a secondary predicate:
+As indicated earlier, English (and French) FQs, in contrast, are banned in these positions, and are allowed only if preceded by a PP or a secondary predicate:

-- (67) Larry, Sally and Darryl came into the café all. - (68) Larry, Sally and Darryl came into the café all [at the same time]. - (69) Larry, Sally and Darryl came into the café all [very tired].
+- (69) Larry, Sally and Darryl came into the café all. - (70) Larry, Sally and Darryl came into the café all [at the same time]. - (71) Larry, Sally and Darryl came into the café all [very tired].